-Students enrolled in this course are responsible for the production of the online school newspaper website and student journalism social media.
-Students work individually and collaboratively.
+Students enrolled in this course are responsible for the production of the online and print school newspaper and student journalism social media.
+Students work individually and collaboratively on their assignments.
+Quality writing, editing, advertising, photography, design and video skills are required.

-Prerequisites: Successful completion of a "C" or higher in either Journalism 1-2, Honors Journalism 1-2, or both Photojournalism and Digital Journalism.
+Prerequisites: Successful completion of a "C" or higher in either Journalism 1-2 or Honors Journalism 1-2.
 It also requires Journalism Adviser permission.
-Course ID: 022451-022452
+Duration: 1 Year Credit: 1 credit per semester Course ID: 021221-021222